isthatyous/90DaysOfDevOpsChallenge/Task1.md

-This is the task1 solution file of Linux week 2
+This is solution of week-2 Linux in the Linux branch